 Fix hard drive errors on Windows 10 with Control Panel

-If you’re experiencing hard drive problems, you can use the Check Disk tool on Windows 10 to fix most errors with these steps:
+If you’re experiencing hard drive problems, you can use the Check Disk tool on Windows 10 to fix most errors.

 Open File Explorer on Windows 10.